-The reason for this is to provide decent satiety even on a lower caloric intake.
+The reason for this is to provide decent satiety even on lower caloric intake.
 Since fats digest slower than carbohydrates, they stay in the stomach for a longer period keeping it full.
-Therefore, a lower calorie diet is best suited with more fats than carbs to curb hunger levels.
+Therefore, a lower-calorie diet is best suited with more fats than carbs to curb hunger levels.
 Before we move forward it is important to clarify some nutrition basics.

 P.S: if you aren’t aware of this already, carb-cycling is not the right approach for you.

 There are four macronutrients the human body can get energy from carbohydrates, proteins, fats, and alcohol (yes it is).
 Calories are the amount of energy your body can derive from these macronutrients.
 Caloric content of all four macronutrients is mentioned below.

 Ideally for fat loss consuming 200-300 calories below maintenance* per day is recommended.
 This creates a weekly deficit of 1400-2100 depending on how much calories you are reducing per day.
 On this Carb-Cycle protocol following will be our caloric intake.

 - 2 Heavy Lifting Days: 350 Calories below Maintenance